 \subsection{Seed Data Collection}

-The initial step in synthetic data generation is to gather seed data, which can be either labeled (e.g.\ problem-solution pairs) or unlabeled (e.g.\ code snippets, API documentation).
-For instance, when using fine-tuning methods, seed data can be categorized into three types: (1) \textbf{Instructions}, which describe the requirements of the code-related tasks.
-For example, in the context of code generation, an instruction might be ``{ \texttt{write a Python program that generates a random password of 8 characters}}''.
-These instructional seeds can be manually crafted through crowd-sourcing efforts.
-It is recommended that the instructional seed data covers a broad range of tasks, with each task offering 1 or 2 variants to enhance diversity.
-(2) \textbf{Code snippets}, typically gathered from open-source platforms such as GitHub, based on the programming languages relevant to the task.
-If licensing permits, proprietary codebases can also serve as seed data, but sensitive information, such as personal names, phone numbers, addresses, or financial details, must be anonymized.
-If code in the target language is unavailable, snippets from similar languages may be utilized as a substitute.
-(3) \textbf{Documentation}, which is particularly useful for low-resource programming languages where both introductory materials and human-written code repositories may be scarce.
-In these cases, online API documentation can be leveraged as seed data, as it often contains valuable information on programming syntax and examples akin to textbook content.
+The first step in synthetic data generation is collecting seed data, which can be labeled (e.g., problem-solution pairs) or unlabeled (e.g., code snippets, API documentation).
+For fine-tuning, seed data falls into three categories: (1) \textbf{Instructions}, which define code-related task requirements.
+For instance, a code generation instruction might be ``{ \texttt{write a Python program that generates a random password of 8 characters}}''.
+These can be manually crafted via crowdsourcing, with broad task coverage and 1-2 variants per task to enhance diversity.
+(2) \textbf{Code snippets}, sourced from open platforms like GitHub, based on relevant programming languages.
+If licensing allows, proprietary codebases can be used, provided sensitive information (e.g., personal names, contact details) is anonymized.
+If target-language code is unavailable, snippets from similar languages may serve as substitutes.
+(3) \textbf{Documentation}, particularly valuable for low-resource languages lacking introductory materials and scarce human-written repositories.
+Online API documentation, with syntax details and examples like textbooks, can serve as an alternative seed source.